bharathgs/Awesome-pytorch-list/README.md

 71. [LabML NN](https://github.com/lab-ml/nn): A collection of PyTorch implementations of neural networks architectures and algorithms with side-by-side notes.
 72. [Run your PyTorch Example Fedarated with Flower](https://github.com/adap/flower/tree/main/examples/pytorch_from_centralized_to_federated): This example demonstrates how an already existing centralized PyTorch machine learning project can be federated with Flower.
 A Cifar-10 dataset is used together with a convolutional neural network (CNN).
 73. [The Math Behind Artificial Intelligence](https://www.freecodecamp.org/news/the-math-behind-artificial-intelligence-book): A free FreeCodeCamp book teaching the math behind AI in plain English from an engineering point of view.
 It covers linear algebra, calculus, probability & statistics, and optimization theory with analogies, real-life applications, and Python code examples.
+74. [QuiddityML](https://quiddityml.com/?utm_source=github&utm_medium=awesome&utm_campaign=awesome-pytorch-list): The Duolingo of machine learning: short lessons, 11 types of hands-on exercises on the skills the job needs, spaced repetition so you don't forget what you learned, and a clear beginner-to-advanced roadmap covering Python, PyTorch, math for ML, ML foundations, NLP, vision, and more.

 ## Paper implementations